DVillers77/HTML-AND-CSS-PROJECTS/ASSIGNMENT_INDEX.md

     * [basic-html-and-javascript-1/basic-javascript-1.js](basic-html-and-javascript-1/basic-javascript-1.js)
 * **Reflection/Learning Note:** This step emphasizes the importance of code organization and modularity.
 It demonstrates how to add new JavaScript functionality to an existing shared `.js` file, leading to cleaner, more maintainable, and reusable web projects.
 Adhered to kebab-case for file and folder naming for consistency and best practice.
 The existing `basic-javascript-1.js` was also updated to explicitly say "Hello, World!" as per Step 106's instruction.

+#### Step 128: DevTools Familiarization Challenge
+* **Objective:** Become familiar with Google Chrome's Developer Tools by performing foundational inspection and navigation tasks.
+* **Core Course Concepts:**
+    * Introduction to client-side web development tools.
+    * Understanding the browser's role in rendering HTML.
+    * Basic navigation within the DevTools interface.
+* **Outcome:** Successfully navigated Chrome Developer Tools to inspect a live webpage's HTML structure (DOM), gaining foundational familiarity with this essential development environment.
+* **Relevant Files:** Any existing HTML file (e.g., [basic-html-and-javascript-1/basic-html-2.html](basic-html-and-javascript-1/basic-html-2.html)) can be used.
+* **Reflection/Learning Note:** This challenge provided hands-on experience with DevTools, which are crucial for debugging and understanding how browsers interpret web code.
+Learning to inspect the live DOM is a foundational skill for future JavaScript interactions.

 ---

 *Note: This index is primarily for internal course tracking and direct navigation within the repository.
 For a high-level overview of project outcomes and learned skills, please refer to the main [README.md](README.md) file.*